Murple (band)

 Murple are an Italian psychedelic rock/progressive rock band.

-Origin
+History

 The activity of the band Murple begins in Rome as a local pop musicians in the time.
 In 1973 the band up with Pino Santamaria on guitar, Piercarlo Zanco on keyboards, Mario Garbarino on bass and Duilio Sorrenti on drums.

 With the production of Roberto Marsala, they recorded their first album Io sono Murple for the label BASF Fare, which had just been born in Italy and published it in 1974.
 The disc consists of a suite that describes the journey of the Penguin Murple from the Pole to a zoo.
 Perhaps because of the delay in the publication, related to the speed with which changed the musical tastes of the time, the disc to its output is fairly criticized, leading to a very limited distribution, despite the good that consideration is given instead still at work today.

+The concept of Io sono Murple was based on two long suites divided into six movements each that tell the story of the penguin Murple who, to escape the unchanging everyday of his life, decides spontaneously to move away from the herd and from its natural habitat.
+Unfortunately, it does not have time to enjoy the wonders of the world.
+Murple is captured by humans ("Nessuna scelta": No Choice) and forced to perform first in a circus ("Tra i fili" - Between the wires), then in the zoo ("Antarplastic") where it will end its days trapped in a small plastic iceberg.